 St Andrews and Cambridge

-The online form will then tell you which visa (if any) you will need to apply for.
+The online form will then tell you which UK visa for summer school (if any) you will need to apply for.
 Depending on your nationality, this is likely to be either visa free travel with a valid Electronic Travel Authorisation (ETA)*, or a Standard Visitor visa.

 *This is a new UK requirement as of 2nd April 2025, meaning that most people coming into the UK on visa free travel will now need an ETA.